ldj01/e-s-t/README.md

 ## Installation

 ### Dependencies
-* ESPA raw binary libraries, tools, and it's dependencies, found here [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter)
+* ESPA raw binary libraries, tools, and it's dependencies.
+[Found here](https://github.com/USGS-EROS/espa-product-formatter)
-* Python 2.7+ and Scipy
+* Python 2.7+ and Scipy/Numpy
-* [GDAL](http://www.gdal.org/) command line tools are utilized for some of the processing steps.
+* [GDAL](http://www.gdal.org/) 1.11.1 command line tools are utilized for some of the processing steps.

 ### Environment Variables
 * Required for building this software